Israel–Liberia relations: Doe administration

-Doe administration and post-civil war relations
+Civil war and post-civil war relations

-On 12 April 1980, Tolbert was killed in a coup d'état led by Samuel Doe, who became Liberian head of state.
-On 13 August 1983, Doe re-established ties with Israel.
-Doe visited Israel later in the month, where he supported Israel's policies in the Middle East, and called for the Palestinians to be open to peaceful discussions.
-Doe was the first African head of state to visit Israel after the large scale revocation of African diplomatic ties with Israel in the early 1970s.
-After this rekindling of relations, Liberia and Israel established security, technological, and economics ties.
-The two Liberian civil wars that followed Doe's execution led to another freeze on Liberia's relations with Israel.

-After the civil wars, President Ellen Johnson Sirleaf made a state visit to Israel in 2007.
+The two Liberian civil wars, the first of which started in 1989, and resulted in Doe's execution in 1990 led to another freeze on Liberia's relations with Israel.
+After the civil wars, the second of which ended in 2003, President Ellen Johnson Sirleaf made a state visit to Israel in 2007.
 President Sirleaf made another state visit in 2016.
 In March 2019, President George Weah visited Israel and met with Prime Minister Benjamin Netanyahu.
-On 8 June 2022, Liberia announced its intention to open a trade mission in Jerusalem which is due, over time, to become an embassy.
+On 8 June 2022, Liberia announced its intention to open a trade mission in Jerusalem which is intended, over time, to become an embassy.
+Weah visited Israel again in 2023, arriving 3 July, where he met with Netanyahu and President Isaac Herzog.
+Progress hadn't been made in building Liberia's Jerusalem embassy since the last meeting in 2022.
+President Herzog said that if the embassy was opened, both trade and bilateral relations would dramatically increase between the two countries.

+On 12 December 2023, Liberia voted with Israel and eight other countries in the United Nations General Assembly, opposing a resolution calling for an immediate cease-fire in Gaza amidst the Gaza war.
+Liberia was in the minority, with 153 member-states voting in favor of the resolution.
+On 19 December, the Liberian information ministry claimed the Liberian diplomats in the UN voted without the support of President Weah.
+Weah intervened to change Liberia's vote in the General Assembly to support a ceasefire in Gaza.

-The current ambassador from Israel to Liberia is Shlomit Sufa, who is also accredited to Ghana and Sierra Leone.
+As of September 2024, the current ambassador from Israel to Liberia is Roey Gilad, who is also accredited to Ghana and Sierra Leone.